Retrofitting Sprinklers in High-Rise Buildings: Concerns and Solutions

 Besides a complete NFPA 13 system or an ELSS, there is sometimes a middle ground—a partial sprinkler system.
 Los Angeles’ Dorothy-Mae ordinance (named for the 1982 high-rise fire that killed 24 people), for example, requires a partial system with sprinklers placed in corridors above apartment doors in pre-1943 buildings with three or more stories.

 Even when partial sprinkler systems aren’t written into local code, designers and building owners may be able to work with AHJs to get permits.
-This is especially true with voluntary retrofits.
+This is especially true with voluntary fire sprinkler retrofits.
 The Viking Automatic Sprinkler Company built something similar to a Dorothy-Mae system for the St. Clair Apartments in Portland, OR.
 Pipe was run down corridors, and a sprinkler was placed over the door of each apartment.
 Local officials assisted Viking with both the system design and the appeal process with the building office.

 As with an ELSS, AHJs, owners, and contractors need to weigh their options.
 And an ELSS may or may not include partial sprinkler coverage.
 Nevertheless, a complete fire sprinkler system provides the most protection.
 Thus, how much tradeoff is acceptable?